hmcts/template-java-client/README.md

 ## purpose

-The purpose of this template is to speed up the creation of java client from open api specification within HMCTS.
+Speedy creation of java client from OpenAPI specification within HMCTS.
 It adds default configuration to be able to create and publish the artifact.

 ## Maintenance / Updating template